togrupe/dlive-midi-tools/README.md

 2. Check the (Mixrack-) IP and Midi Port.

-3. `Save` Saves the current settings (console, ip, midi-port)
+3. `Save` Saves the current settings (console, ip, midi-port) for the next start of the tool.

-4. `Director` Button, sets the ip to 127.0.0.1
+4. `Director` Button, sets the ip to 127.0.0.1.

-5. `Default` Sets the ip back to default: 192.168.1.70
+5. `Default` Sets the ip back to default: 192.168.1.70.

 6. Select the columns you want to write, and select `Write to console`

 7. If you also want to create a Reaper Template session, set the corresponding tick.
 The Reaper session file `<input-spread-sheet-file>-recording-template.rpp` will be generated into the directory from where the spreadsheet has been chosen.
+In the `Channels` Tab, you can configure, which channel shall be recorded, and "record armed".
+The patching is 1:1.
    You can also use the tool to create only the Reaper session file.

 8. Click the button "Open spread sheet and trigger writing process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.